 Where Did Michigan’s Trails Come From?

 There is a reason why Michigan is considered one of the best states for outdoor recreation.
 There are more than 13,000 miles of state-designated trails for anyone’s use, made up of an extensive network that ranges from biking and hiking to snowmobile and equestrian trails.
-Appreciated for its contribution to quality of life, Michigan has come to be known nationally as the “Trails State.”
+Appreciated for its contribution to the quality of life, Michigan has come to be known nationally as the “Trails State.”
 Many gorgeous trails run right by Delamar Traverse City, making it the perfect place to start trailblazing through the historic wilderness!

 The sheer magnitude of trails begs the question: where did they come from?
 The answer is as winding and numerous as the trails themselves but by looking at fragments of history, a more holistic view can be formed on the origin, development, and current state of Michigan’s trails.